JustinStitt/gpyt/README.md

 # gpyt

-Interact with GPT on the command line.
+TUI GPT frontend on the command line with Textual.

 > WIP